html2rss/html2rss/README.md

 ## Development

+1. Check out the repository: `git clone ... && cd html2rss`
+2. Install Ruby >=3.3, if you haven't already.
-After checking out the repository, run `bin/setup` to install dependencies.
-Then, run `bundle exec rspec` to run the tests.
+3. Run `bin/setup` to install dependencies.
+4. Run the test suite `bundle exec rspec`.
+    - To generate Test Coverage, run `COVERAGE=true bundle exec rspec` and open `coverage/index.html`.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+5. For an interactive prompt You can also run `bin/console`.

 <details>
   <summary>Releasing a new version</summary>